MobileMe: iTools

 The original collection of Internet software and services now known as iCloud was first called iTools, released on January 5, 2000, and made available free of charge for Mac users.

 Services offered by iTools included the first availability of @mac.com email addresses, which could only be accessed through an email client (e.g. the Mail app); iCards, a free greeting card service; iReview, a collection of reviews of popular web sites; HomePage, a free web page publishing service; the first version of iDisk, an online data storage system; and KidSafe, a directory of family-friendly web sites.

 iTools was primarily a Mac-only offering and provided only limited, discussion board-based technical support.
-However, some features of iTools were accessible via non-Mac platforms although a Mac was required to create an account.

-For example, modifying HomePage content was possible using a web browser on Windows or via Linux.

-Although the original version of iDisk used AppleShare IP for transport and required Mac OS 9, it was eventually updated to use WebDAV technology and therefore opened up access to non-Mac operating systems, including Windows XP.
+A Mac was required to create an account, although some features of iTools were accessible via non-Mac platforms.
+For example, modifying HomePage content was possible using a web browser on Windows or Linux.
+Additionally, although the original version of iDisk used AppleShare IP for transport and required Mac OS 9, it was eventually updated to use WebDAV technology and therefore opened up access to non-Mac operating systems, including Windows XP.